KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    **Report ID** uniquely identifies the report to let you distinguish between multiple reports when several inspection steps are configured within a single build.

-   **Fail threshold** configures the maximum number of problems accepted by Qodana without failing a build, specified as an integer value.
-For more information, see the [Quality gate](quality-gate.xml) section.

    The **Forward reports to TeamCity Tests** checkbox configures forwarding all Qodana inspection reports to TeamCity Tests for further investigation.

    **Linter** configures the [Qodana Linter](linters.md).